-Chevrolet Trailblazer owners have reported 21 problems related to cruise control (under the vehicle speed control category).
+Chevrolet Trailblazer owners have reported 23 problems related to cruise control (under the vehicle speed control category).
+The most recently reported issues are listed below.

 I bought this car at the end of March of this year with under 100,000 miles.
 The first thing to go was the gas gauge, about 2 months after I bought the trail blazer the needle went south.
 It actually hovers around 6 0 ' clock.
 Then a couple nights ago driving home I had the cruise control on, I took it with the hand button and looked down and the needle never moved, it was stuck at 65.
 It's been 3 days and the needle has moved but the wrong way, to the right going up 75, 80, 90, then back down to 65 and staying there.
 I have looked into replacing the gas gauge and I was told the entire dash would have to be done at a price of 1200.
 00, I should not have to do this, Chevrolet should be held responsible.